Aboriginal and Torres Strait Islanders

 Council is committed to the principles of Reconciliation in the spirit of respect and understanding of Aboriginal and Torres Strait Islander culture, history and their experiences.

-We employ a Community Development Worker Aboriginal Specialist on a part-time basis to advise on issues affecting people from Aboriginal or Torres Strait islander backgrounds, establish networks with the Aboriginal or Torres Strait islander communities and government agencies, plan and advocate for resources to support the community and to help facilitate local actions supporting Bayside's reconciliation process.
-Contact our Community Development Worker Aboriginal Specialist on 9366 3674.
+We employ a Community Development Officer - Aboriginal Programs on a part-time basis to advise on issues affecting people from Aboriginal or Torres Strait islander backgrounds, establish networks with the Aboriginal or Torres Strait islander communities and government agencies, plan and advocate for resources to support the community and to help facilitate local actions supporting Bayside's reconciliation process.
+Contact our Community Development Officer - Aboriginal Programs on 9366 3674.

 Reconciliation Action Plan